 With the information landscape constantly changing the University Library can help you keep your digital and information literacy skills up-to-date so that you stay on top of research in your field.
 The aim to help you study successfully and to develop skills valued by employers.

-Your subject librarian is an expert searcher.
+Your academic liaison librarian is an expert searcher.
 They can guide you to the very best information available in your subject area and help you develop your own expertise.
-Please contact your Subject Librarian to arrange skills sessions for groups or one-to-one tutorials.
+Please contact your academic liaison librarian to arrange skills sessions for groups or one-to-one tutorials.

 Identifying and accessing resources

 - How to do a literature review